-Since phishing is challenging to detect, it’s essential to know the common signs to spot email phishing attacks.
+Since phishing is challenging to detect, knowing the common signs to spot email phishing attacks is essential.
 Here are the tell-tale signs that identify phishing emails:

-- Inspect the email sender: Phishing emails are sent by fake email addresses, so it’s essential to check the email address and content of the email.
+- Inspect the email sender: Phishing emails are sent by fake email addresses, so checking the email address and content is essential.
 Sometimes the email address has random letters or numbers, which are easy to detect.
-Also, scammers can trick you by adding a letter into the original domain.
+Also, scammers can trick you by adding a letter to the original domain.

 - Sense of urgency: Phishing emails create a sense of urgency and even convince you to respond to the email.
 If you receive emails with phrases like MOST URGENT or FINAL NOTICE, then assume it is a phishing message.

 - Suspicious attachments: If you receive an email from an unknown source that includes some suspicious attachments with unfamiliar extensions, it is another sign of a phishing email.
-If you click on any such link, it leads to malware infection or some phishing website asking for your credentials.
+Clicking on any such link leads to malware infection or some phishing website asking for your credentials.

-- Request for credentials and other personal details: The scammer impersonates someone to be from a legitimate organization might be in which you work or from your bank and asks for your login credentials and other details like credit card details, passwords, or social security numbers.
+- Request for credentials and other personal details: The scammer impersonates someone from a legitimate organization in which you work or from your bank and asks for your login credentials and other details like credit card details, passwords, or social security numbers.
 Anyone from a legitimate organization will never ask for such details.

-- Change your passwords from time to time, as this prevents phishers from using your old credentials.
+- Change your passwords occasionally, as this prevents phishers from using your old credentials.
 Also, be cautious while creating a new password.
 Don’t share it with anyone; use one password for all other accounts.
 Use the best password managers for generating complex passwords.

-- Before replying to any email that asks for your personal, financial, or login details, do check the email URL, sender address, and logo to confirm if it is from a legitimate source or not.
+- Before replying to any email that asks for your personal, financial, or login details, check the email URL, sender address, and logo to confirm whether it is from a legitimate source.
 You can also call the organization and inquire about the email received.

 - Businesses must have an incident response plan to take immediate action.

-- Avoid clicking on links received in the emails; if you accidentally do so, run antivirus software on your device.
+- Avoid clicking on links received in the emails; run antivirus software on your device if you accidentally do so.
 It detects and removes malware that enters your device by clicking on the link.